mars-project/meps/mep-0002-simplify-data-structure.md

     subtask_id = subtask_id[4::6]
     ```

-    We compared the new subtask id generation method with the old method and the results are as follows:
+    We compared the new subtask id generation method with the old method.
+The results are as follows:

     ![mep-0002_11](https://user-images.githubusercontent.com/5388750/231441731-27b3b28b-f0cc-4dd2-bb7d-a011422c18c6.png)

-    The time consumption is reduced to **2.9%** of the original.
+    The time consumption is reduced to **2.9%**.
 And the bytes are reduced **from 24 to 12**.

 And finally the fields of Subtask are: